 8 Constitution of 1870, 1962 Amendment, Article VI, Schedule, paragraph 5.

-"Chicago Justice of the Peace" and "Chicago JOP " are working trademarks of Carrie Rivera.
+"Chicago Justice of the Peace Weddings" and "Chicago JOP " are working trademarks of Carrie Rivera.
 Use of our company name is strictly PROHIBITED.
-Any unauthorized use
+Any unauthorized use of our name or any part

-of our name, may result in legal action or proceedings against known violators.
+thereof, used by our competitors for advertising of wedding officiant services, is strictly prohibited and may result in a legal action or proceedings against violators.